 Top 10 Things You Should Never Do at Work

 No porn, of course.
-But, don't job hunt, tweet anything inappropriate, or do anything that would cause your boss to freak out.
+But don't job hunt, tweet anything inappropriate, or do anything that would cause your boss to freak out either.
 Remember, your company IT department can have access to everything you do on that computer, even when you use it at home.

 You can whine at home to your friends and family, but whining at work is a career killer.
 This doesn't mean that you can't complain about problems.
 When you complain, however, your complaint should identify a problem that is fixable with an action plan that you and your organization can implement.
 When you whine, it's just whining and makes you look immature.

-Telling your co-workers that you're going through a divorce is okay.
+Telling your co-workers that you're going through a divorce is alright.
 Sharing every detail about what your soon-to-be ex is doing is not.
 Keep business relationships professional.

 Your boss didn't hire you because she needed a robot.
 She hired you because you had knowledge, skills, and abilities that make you great at what you do.
 This means you need to speak up and share your ideas.
 After you've expressed your doubts about an idea and your boss says she still wants you to do it her way, do it that way, but use your intellect to present new ideas.

 Don't lie.
 Don't have an affair.
 Don't set out to undermine your coworker.
 Sure, all of those activities can seem fun at the moment, but if you're busted, even if it's not directly related to your job, it lowers everyone's opinion of you.
-You don't want people thinking of you as Jane, who had the affair with her boss.
-Or, Patrick, the guy who tried to make his team look bad to a senior manager despite his own involvement in the failed project.
+You don't want people thinking of you as Jane, who had an affair with her boss, or Patrick, the guy who tried to make his team look bad to a senior manager despite his involvement in the failed project.

 Lots of companies have employee referral programs, and they are great.
 If you know someone who would be fabulous in a position in your company, by all means, recommend that person.
 If someone you recommended gets hired, you'll likely get a bit of extra cash.
 Awesome.